 The Netherlands, which has historically considered education to be a “right” for all citizens, was also the first country in the world to offer free education to 4-year-olds and in 1985 integrated pre-primary education into its primary schools.
 The Dutch also have one of the most robust vocational education systems in the world, with over half of all secondary students enrolled in this pathway.
 Labor market outcomes for Dutch young people are among the best of the OECD.
 A vocational pathway is introduced early in the Netherlands, right after primary school in grade 9, but students have multiple opportunities to move to the general secondary education pathway and to progress to higher education.

-The Netherlands has consistently scored well above the OECD average on PISA since 2000, with a high point in 2006 when they were among the top few performers in mathematics.
-Since then, their scores have declined slightly across all three subjects although they remain in the top tier of performance among OECD countries, and one of the highest scoring countries within Europe.
-The Netherlands ranks at about the OECD average on most measures of equity for PISA performance.
-The one measure they have been persistently below the OECD average is the variation in PISA performance between schools.
-They had the most between school variation of any OECD jurisdiction in the 2015 administration of PISA, indicating that the schools students attend has a strong affect on the students’ learning outcomes.
+The Netherlands has consistently scored well above the OECD average on PISA since 2000, with a high point in 2006 when they scored in the top five in mathematics.
+Since then, their scores have declined slightly across all three subjects, although they remain in the top tier of performance among OECD countries and one of the highest scoring countries in Europe.
+On PISA 2015, the Netherlands scored 11th highest in mathematics and 15th highest in science and reading.

 RELATED NCEE ARTICLES

-$865.9 billion; $50,800 per Capita
+$924.4 billion; $53,900 per Capita

-Services: 70.4%; Industry: 17.8%; Agriculture: 1.6%
+Services: 70.2%, Industry: 17.9%, Agriculture: 1.6%

-Unemployment: 6.2%; Youth Unemployment: 10.8%
+Unemployment: 4.9%; Youth Unemployment: 7.2%